Environmental Geology and Geohydrology

 • University of Colorado Boulder

 The Department of Geology and Geophysics is composed of Humboldt Fellows, journal editors, Presidents of geoscience professional societies, a Carnegie Professor of the Year and a National Science Foundation division director.
-Our faculty is not only experienced, but highly accomplished.
+Our faculty is not only experienced but also highly accomplished.
 They’ve won 4 National Science Foundation (NSF) career awards, as well as the Society of Exploration Geophysicist junior career award and the EAGE junior career award.

-My professors invested in my future and were always there to help me learn, their guidance was pivotal in my growth as a geologist.
-The departments flexibility allowed me to focus on classes that I was passionate about and through the program I developed the confidence to help me succeed beyond college.
+“My professors invested in my future and were always there to help me learn, their guidance was pivotal in my growth as a geologist.
+The department's flexibility allowed me to focus on classes that I was passionate about and through the program I developed the confidence to help me succeed beyond college."

 - Mike J. Burkhart, EGGH Graduate